-Ramadan Mubarak Everyone!
+Ramadan Mubarak everyone!
 I’m writing this on Friday April 24th, the first day of Ramadan 2020.
-Our family like all other families in Australia is in ‘family lockdown’ because of coronavirus and the COVID-19 restrictions which mean that school has closed and we are all being told that we must stay at home and not go out.
+Our family, like all other families in Australia, is in ‘family lockdown’ because of coronavirus and the COVID-19 restrictions.
+This means that school has closed and we are all being told that we must stay at home and not go out.

 Teta is my grandmother on my dad’s side.
-She is a fantastic cook and says she learned how to cook from her mother, my great-grandmother who was Lebanese, and her father who was Palestinian.
-Teta is the youngest of 11 – 7 boys and 4 girls.
-She was born and grew up in Egypt in El ZagZig and Ismailia.
+She is a fantastic cook and says she learned how to cook from her mother, my great grandmother, who was Lebanese, and her father, who was Palestinian.
+Teta is the youngest of 11: 7 boys and 4 girls.
+She was born and grew up in Egypt in El Zagazig and Ismailia.

 My sister Aisha and I dream of going to Egypt to see the Pyramids and to meet our grandparents’ relatives.
-I would like to see Zagazig and Ismailia where my grandfather is from and to visit Lebanon and Palestine to find out more about my dad’s family and where his parents and grandparents and great grand-parents came from.
+I would like to see Zagazig and Ismailia where my grandmother is from and to visit Lebanon and Palestine to find out more about my dad’s family and where his parents and grandparents and great grandparents came from.

 Teta married my grandfather Gydo and they moved to Sydney when my dad was just 4 months old.
 They moved because they were after a better life so Teta’s brother came to Australia first and one by one he brought our family here.

 Like I said, Teta loves to cook.
 She loves trying all sorts of new recipes but she especially loves to cook Egyptian and Palestinian recipes.
 She doesn’t use a recipe book but seems to hold all the ingredients in her head.
 She has never written her recipes down but my sister and I have started asking her to teach us her favourite recipes – as well as our favourite recipes!